TomMaullin/BLMM/README.md

  - `lib`: Helper functions:
    - `npMatrix2d.py`: Helper functions for 2d numpy array operations.
    - `npMatrix3d.py`: Helper functions for 3d numpy array operations.
-   - `cvxMatrix2d.py`: Helper functions for 2d cvxopt matrix operations (used only by `PLS`).
+   - `cvxMatrix2d.py`: Helper functions for 2d cvxopt matrix operations (used only by `PeLS`).
-   - `PLS.py`: Code for the PLS method (only for benchmarking, currently unavailable in BLMM).
+   - `PeLS.py`: Code for the PeLS method (only for benchmarking, currently unavailable in BLMM).
    - `fileio.py`: Miscellenous functions for handling files.
    - `est2d.py`: Parameter estimation methods for inference on one voxel.
    - `est3d.py`: Parameter estimation methods for inference on multiple voxels.